PrimeAcademy/assignment-unit-1/README.md

-# Prime Prework Week 1
+# Prime Tier 1 Week 1

-Welcome to Prework at Prime Digital Academy!
+Welcome to Tier 1 at Prime Digital Academy!
 In week 1, we're getting you set up with the basics.

 Click on each link below for instructions: